ciyer17/Vinayaka/README.md

 A simple Java application for querying and managing stock tickers from NYSE, NASDAQ, and IEX exchanges using the Alpaca Markets API.

 ## Setup
 Currently, the project is in active development.
-So a lot of stuff needs to be done manually. <br/>
+So a lot of stuff needs to be done manually.
+In the future, it will be much simpler than this.<br/>

 1. [Download] and install the Amazon Corretto JDK 21.
 Make sure to install the JDK and *not* the JRE.
 2. Install an IDE (preferably IntelliJ IDEA) of your choice.